The Three Stooges Meet Hercules

 The Three Stooges Meet Hercules is a 1962 American comedy fantasy film directed by Edward Bernds.
 It is the third feature film to star the Three Stooges after their 1959 resurgence in popularity.
 By this time, the trio consisted of Moe Howard, Larry Fine, and Joe DeRita (dubbed "Curly Joe").
 Released by Columbia Pictures, The Three Stooges Meet Hercules was directed by long-time Stooges director Edward Bernds.
 It was the most financially successful of the Stooges' feature films.

 Plot

-The Stooges work at Dimsal's Drug Store in Ithaca, New York, where they befriend their eccentric next-door neighbor Schuyler Davis (Quinn Redeker), who is attempting to build a time machine.
-With the boys' "help", the machine transports the boys, Schuyler and disaffected girlfriend Diane Quigley (Vicki Trickett) back in time to Ithaca in ancient Greece during the reign of the lecherous King Odius (George N. Neise).
-The King, after defeating and imprisoning Ulysses because the Stooges are believed to be gods, has a yearning for Diane.
-Realizing they have disrupted the proper course of history, Schuyler and the boys free Ulysses, after which Odius banishes them to the galleys.
-However, the constant rowing causes Schuyler to become extremely muscular and superhumanly strong, equal to Hercules.